RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 When you view a subscription, you can see:

 - Subscription name (To edit the name, click ![Edit](/images/rv/icon_edit.png#no-click "Edit"))
-- The RV Cloud Account used by the subscription
+- Hide this item for Unification: The RV Cloud Account used by the subscription
 - Cloud network details (To edit the details, click ![Edit](/images/rv/icon_edit.png#no-click "Edit"))

 In the Security section, you can [define access](#defining-access-to-your-subscription)